The-Best-Codes/discraft-js/CONTRIBUTING.md

 bun run build
 ```

-You should run this before commiting changes in `editing/` to see them in the other folders as well.
+You should run this before commiting changes in the `editing/` folder so that the output folders' minified contents are updated.

 ## Pull Request Process